Close popup

 Key benefits of using our carbon credit ratings

-• Confidence: We help you pick the best carbon credits, which means you don’t waste money on bad investments or put your reputation at risk.
+- Confidence: We help you pick the best carbon credits to meet your needs, which means you don’t waste money on bad investments or put your reputation at risk if you plan to make a claim.

 Why did Sylvera create a new system for rating carbon credits?

 VCMs can be powerful tools for mitigating climate change.
-They have the potential to direct investment into high-impact, high integrity projects funded by carbon credits, whether the project is avoiding or reducing GHGs by protecting or restoring forests, installing renewable energy plants or deploying new technologies that remove GHGs from the atmosphere.
+They have the potential to direct investment into high impact, high integrity projects funded by carbon credits, from protecting or restoring forests to deploying new technologies that remove GHGs from the atmosphere.

 However, VCMs and associated projects have been the subject of several public scandals.
-They’ve acquired a reputation for having an unreliable or negative impact on local environments and communities, and the climate, resulting in them being accused of greenwashing.
+Some projects have had an unreliable or negative impact on local environments, communities and the climate, resulting in the projects and those making claims based on credits from the projects being accused of greenwashing.

-4. a proliferation of diverse carbon credit project types, resulting in complex methodologies, including cases where several methodologies are in place for a single project type on a single verification organization’s registry
+- Diversity of project types: The proliferation of carbon credit project types makes quality comparisons increasingly challenging.
+The methodologies used by standards bodies and developers to account for the diversity of project types can be complex, including cases where several methodologies are in place for a single project type on a single standards organization’s registry.

 We’re serving as a source of truth for carbon markets, helping direct capital into the best carbon projects, and creating a world where ecosystems are properly valued and protecting our future is incentivized.